Premier League 2020/2021 fixtures | Full TV schedule by channel, kick-off occasions, start and end dates - TheNewsTrace

 When will the 2020/21 Premier League season end?

-That is the place issues change into sophisticated.
+That is the place issues turn into sophisticated.
 Properly, much more so than making an attempt to start a home soccer season in September.

 The official end date has been confirmed to be Sunday 23rd Could.

-An already-cramped schedule, complained about by managers and gamers alike throughout common seasons, is about to get a complete lot extra intense.
+An already-cramped schedule, complained about by managers and gamers alike throughout common seasons, is about to get an entire lot extra intense.

 Organisers should shoe-horn the season right into a roughly ‘regular’ schedule by the end of the season with an end date in Could.